Icinga/icingaweb2-module-training/doc/11-Translations.md

 "Project-Id-Version: Training Module\n"
 ```

-We recommend using the tool [poedit](https://poedit.net/).
-If you use poedit it will generate the MO files for you.
+We recommend using the tool [Poedit](https://poedit.net/).
+If you use Poedit it will generate the MO files for you.
 If you edit the file manually, you will need to run the following command to generate the MO files:

 ```bash